-Chris Davis, most recently an assistant coach and also the recruiting coordinator at Providence College in the Big East Conference, enters his third year with the Aggies in 2013-14.
+Chris Davis, who came to UC Davis after serving as an assistant coach and recruiting coordinator at Providence College in the Big East Conference, ended his fourth year with the Aggies in 2014-15.

 Davis, who is involved in all aspects of UC Davis' program, brings more than 25 years of coaching experience to the Aggies which has helped teams at previous schools earn two NCAA Tournament bids and another two bids to the National Invitational Tournament (NIT).

 With Davis on staff, the Aggies enjoyed most successful season as a D-I program this past season - one that included the team's first-ever postseason appearance, inaugural Big West Conference championship, a perfect 14-0 record at home, and school records for the most overall, home, road, conference and non-conference wins.

 UC Davis head coach Jim Les noted Davis' expertise as a recruiter and assistant when he said, while announcing his addition to the program, "Chris brings a wealth of experience and success to our staff.
 Having competed against Chris in the Missouri Valley Conference, I always respected his work ethic, recruiting prowess, and high basketball IQ.
 We are fortunate to have him join our staff and expect him to have a big impact in all aspects of our program."

 Davis' first season at Providence in 2008-09 was a memorable one with the Friars winning 19 games overall - most for a first-year staff in school history - including 10 in the Big East.
 Providence was rewarded with a bid to the NIT.

 He was also instrumental in the development of standout guard Marshon Brooks, who was second among NCAA scorers (24.6 ppg) throughout the 2010-11 season, leading to his selection in the 2011 NBA Draft by the Boston Celtics.